PXO-VirtualProduction/ue4-style-guide/README.md

 This is admissible, as it still conforms to the _Gamemakin LLC_ style guide.
 An example of this can be seen in the Content Directory Structures below.

-> If these assets are being modified at all, they should be branched into their own `Props` folder under the primary project (i.e. `RLZ_ShowTitle`).
-This includes their dependencies (i.e. textures, LODs).
+> If these assets are being modified at all, they should be branched into their own `Props` folder under the primary project (i.e. `RLZ_ShowTitle`) This includes their dependencies (i.e. textures, LODs).

 <a name="pxo-cds"></a>
 <a name="9"></a>
 ## 9. PXO Content Directory Structure

-PXO projects can be divided into two categories: Shot-Based and Demo-Based.
+PXO projects can be divided into two categories: Shot-Based and Interaction-Based.
 Listed below are examples of project structures for both types of PXO projects.

 > While we are adhering to Allar's [rules regarding asset-type-based folders](#2-content-directory-structure-), certain assets may require bulk imports from the X:/ drive.
 In these cases, we can create an `Import` folder.
 Within this folder, we can mimic the asset's `_publish` folder (minus the channel [i.e. `clr`, `nrm`] folders, and `fullres` folders, as they are redundant due to Unreal's search functions and filters).